mrcurrlyhair/Project/README.md

 PLEASE UPDATE ME !!!

-Download to 3 CSV files, please locate in the "CSV's" folder https://drive.google.com/drive/folders/17TLKcEXsFTH8LSM5-rsFEmBEXiBjTsNQ?usp=drive_link
+Download to 3 CSV files, please locate in the "CSV's" folder/directory https://drive.google.com/drive/folders/17TLKcEXsFTH8LSM5-rsFEmBEXiBjTsNQ?usp=drive_link

+The final models are already selected.
+If require just the webapp, please follow this order

+- RUN WITH MODELS SELECTED -

+To create the databases please run
+1) create_dbs.py

+To create the encrytion key please run
+1) gen_key.py

+To start the website please run
+1) app.py
+2) open http://127.0.0.1:5000 on your browser

+To run all the code from fresh please run in this order.

-- FOLLOW THIS ORDER -
+- TO RUN ALL FOLLOW THIS ORDER -

 After doing so, please run in this order to clean data.
 1) clean_train_data.py